vmware-archive/bosh-google-cpi/bosh-registry/README.md

 the IP addresses belonging to a instances:

 * `plugin` (required)
-  Cloud Provider (currently supported: aws and openstack)
+  Cloud Provider (currently supported: aws, google and openstack)

 #### AWS options